 As the Tennessee Academy of Science celebrated its fifteenth anniversary in 1927, it could look back with satisfaction on its emergence as a recognized member of the American scientific community.
 The organization would continue to grow and became increasingly involved not only in extending scientific research in the state, but also in increasing the quality of science education.
 When it celebrates its centennial in 2012, the Tennessee Academy of Science will be able to look back on a century of significant contributions to science and to the State of Tennessee.

-Current plans for the TAS Centennial in 2012 include devoting some of each of the four issues of volume 87 of JTAS to subjects that draw attention to and celebrate accomplishments taking place during the first century of the Academy's existence.
+The journal made several changes to celebrate the TAS Centennial in 2012.
+Some space was devoted in each of the four issues of volume 87 of JTAS to subjects that drew attention to, and celebrated, accomplishments during the first century of the Academy's existence.

-A brief list of some cosmetic changes that will appear in the Centennial volume follows:
+A brief list of some cosmetic changes in the Centennial volume follows:

-- The cover of each issue for 2012 will appear in pale blue, the color used for many volumes of the journal published during the early and mid-20th Century.
+- The cover of each issue for 2012 was pale blue, the color used for many volumes of the journal published during the early and mid-20th Century.

-- The cover of each issue for 2012 will display the phrase "Centennial Volume."
+- The cover of each issue for 2012 displayed the phrase "Centennial Volume."

-- The font used for text in the journal may be changed.
+- The font used for text in the journal was be changed.

-- Some matters of style and format may be changed, including the entries in the Literature Cited section of articles.
+- Some matters of style and format were changed, including the entries in the Literature Cited section of articles.

-A list of some special content that will appear in the issues of volume 87 follows:
+A list of some special content that appeared in the issues of volume 87 follows:

-- Short, highly relevant articles and other items, including those published in the Transactions and in the journal, will be reprinted (*) in the issues for 2012.
+- Short, highly relevant articles and other items, including those published in the Transactions and in the journal, were reprinted (*) in the issues for 2012.

 - Short, anecdotal reflections and memories from the living former editors and managing editors of JTAS will be presented in several or all of the issues for 2012.

-- At least two articles by Dr. George Webb, historian of science, will be presented.
-One of these, devoted to the Scopes Trial, will probably appear in JTAS 86:3–4 (Sep–Dec 2011) , to kick off the centennial.
-The other, devoted to the joint meeting of TAS and AAAS in Nashville during the mid-1920s, will appear in one of the issues for 2012.
+- At least two articles by Dr. George Webb, historian of science, were presented.
+One of these, devoted to the Scopes Trial, appeared in JTAS 86:3–4 (Sep–Dec 2011) , to kick off the centennial.
+The other, devoted to the joint meeting of TAS and AAAS in Nashville during the mid-1920s, appeared in one of the later issues for 2012.

-- Several articles dealing with the role of geologists in the early history of TAS may be collected and edited by Dr. Michael Gibson.
+- Several articles dealing with the role of geologists in the early history of TAS were collected and edited by Dr. Michael Gibson.